 Highlights & Basics

-- Benzodiazepines (BZDs) are the most commonly prescribed medications for anxiety, sedation, and sleep.
-Overdose can be intentional in suicidal patients; accidental in combination with other central nervous system (CNS) depressants, such as alcohol and opioids, and in older people; and occasionally by medication error.
+- Benzodiazepines (BZDs) are the most commonly prescribed drugs for anxiety, sedation, and sleep.
+Overdose can be intentional in suicidal patients; accidental in combination with other central nervous system (CNS) depressants, such as alcohol and opioids, and in older people; and occasionally by error.
 Older people, who commonly have diminished drug clearance and polypharmacy, are at especially high risk of overdose.

 - The key feature is excessive sedation with unremarkable vital signs and anterograde amnesia.
 Larger doses can cause coma and respiratory depression.